MetaCommunity/mci-dnet-xsd/README-de-setf.md

-            * The pathname resolution conventions applied in the _hierarchical pathnames_ extension would essentially require that each version-controled _source tree_ would be _published_ within the local _filesystem_, in a manner specially as to be accessible to the _hierarhical pathnames_ extension, external to the original _source tree_.
+            * The pathname resolution conventions applied in the _hierarchical pathnames_ extension would essentially require that each version-controlled _source tree_ would be _published_ within the local _filesystem_, in a manner specially as to be accessible to the _hierarchical pathnames_ extension, external to the original _source tree_.
 Although this can be resolved relatively easily on most UNIX-like systems -- such as in using the `ln`